 Massachusetts Third Suffolk State Representative District

 The Massachusetts Third Suffolk State Representative District covers a small area of about 1 square mile in Boston, encompassing parts of several Boston precincts.
-The incumbent is Democratic Representative Aaron M. Michlewitz of Boston, who has held the seat since winning a special election in 2009, and has run unopposed in every regular election since taking office.
+The incumbent is House Ways and Mean Chair Aaron M. Michlewitz of Boston, who has held the seat since winning a special election in 2009, and has run unopposed in every regular election since taking office.

 3rd Suffolk District